-When I try to add a datasource in Grafana, I get: "HTTP Error 502: Bad Gateway, please check the datasource and pmproxy settings.
+When I try to add a datasource in Grafana, I get the following error: "HTTP Error 502: Bad Gateway, please check the datasource and pmproxy settings.
 To use this data source, please configure the URL in the query editor."

 - check if pmproxy is running: systemctl status pmproxy - make sure that pmproxy was built with time-series (libuv) support enabled.
-You can find out if so in \$PCP\LOG\DIR/pmproxy/pmproxy.log
+You can verify that by reading the logfile in /var/log/pcp/pmproxy/pmproxy.log